kgar/foundry-vtt-tidy-5e-sheets/To Do/To Do.md

 - [x] Make a second pass at nav tabs and make sure it's ergonomic enough.
 Look at some other examples out there.
 - [x] Consider adding a third prop to the Tabs type which allows for specifying a component and its props.
 Use this to make tabs fully data-driven 🤯
 - [ ] Task out Custom Item sheet and try out a new approach to the sheet, using the `TestApplication.ts` and `Experiment.svelte` as examples.
 Find the appropriate hooks via `CONFIG.debug.hooks = true`.
-  - [ ] Be sure that you subscribe to a hook when the application is to be initially rendered and then unsubscribe when it closes, to prevent excess processing and unforeseen issues.
+  - [x] ~~Be sure that you subscribe to a hook when the application is to be initially rendered and then unsubscribe when it closes, to prevent excess processing and unforeseen issues.~~ Overriding the render() function did the trick.
+Preventing unforced renders and simply updating the window title and refreshing store made the magic happen.
   - [ ] One thing to think about: try subscribing at the top level to the context and then passing it down and around, rather than passing the store everywhere.
   - [ ] The end result should be relatively easily portable to the old method if the new method doesn't work out.
 Just some rewiring at the top ✅
 - [x] Implement "+Temp +Max" HP and config button cog on the character profile 😱